MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Out of Scope: Version history, storage quotas, soft delete/trash, collaborative editing, external integrations, mobile apps.
     ```

-1. Ensure that the Chat view is open, and then start a new chat session.
+1. Ensure that the Chat view is open.

-    You can start a new session by selecting the **New Chat** button (the **+** icon at the top of the Chat panel).
+    Notice that GitHub Copilot retains the context of previous interactions in the current chat session.
+If you generated the constitution.md file in the current session, GitHub Copilot provides a **Build Specification** button near the bottom of the Chat view that could be used to start generating the specification.
+In this case, you want to provide the requirements document explicitly, so you won't use the Build Specification button.

-1. In the Chat view, to start a specify workflow that generates a specification from the stakeholders document, enter the following command:
+1. In the Chat view, to start a specify workflow that generates a specification from your stakeholders document, enter the following command:

     ```plaintext
     /speckit.specify --file StakeholderDocs/document-upload-and-management-feature.md